Documenting the Xilinx 7-series bit-stream format.

 cd fuzzers make -j$(nproc)

-Pick a fuzzer (or write your own) and run:
+Pick a fuzzer (or write your own), from the

 cd htmlgen python3 htmlgen.py